cianansCollege/FinalYearProject/Prototype4/readme.md

 - A FastAPI backend with plugin-based model loading
 - A browser frontend for recording or uploading audio and viewing results
 - Province map highlighting, prediction history, and feedback capture
-- Multiple inference plugins, including MFCC-based province classification and a wav2vec-based Ulster detector
+- Multiple inference plugins, including MFCC-based province classification and several wav2vec-based classifiers

 ## Project Structure